evertonwilliamsjr/ELK_Stack_Project/README.md

-# GT_Cybersecurity_Project
-A collection of my Cybersecurity tasks completed.

-## Automated ELK Stack Deployment
+# Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.